Blow for France's Macron as star minister quits - Journal du Cameroun

 “I am taking the decision to leave the government,” Hulot said, adding that he felt “all alone” on environmental issues within the government.

-The 62-year-old TV celebrity, who made his name as an environmental campaigner, was lured into government last year by Macron, but has repeatedly clashed with his cabinet colleagues over policy.
+The 63-year-old TV celebrity, who made his name as an environmental campaigner, was lured into government last year by Macron, but has repeatedly clashed with his cabinet colleagues over policy.

 “We’re taking little steps, and France is doing a lot more than other countries, but are little steps enough?… the answer is no,” he added.